Cecrops I: Mythology

-Culture hero
+In Attic mythology

 Cecrops was represented in the Attic legends as the author of the first elements of civilized life such as marriage, the political division of Attica into twelve communities, and also as the introducer of a new mode of worship.
 He was said to have been the first who deified Zeus, and ordained sacrifices to be offered to him as the supreme Deity.
 Cecrops was likewise affirmed to have been the first who built altars and statues of the gods, offered sacrifices, and instituted marriage among the Athenians, who, before his time, it seems, lived promiscuously.
 Pausanias tells us that he forbade the sacrificing of any living creatures to the gods, as well as any sort of other offering, only allowing cakes (πέλανοι) formed into the shape of an ox with horns, called by the Athenians Pelanous, which signifies an ox.
 He is likewise said to have taught his subjects the art of navigation; and, for the better administration of justice and intercourse among them, to have divided them into the four tribes called Cecropis, Autochthon, Actea, and Paralia.
 Some likewise make him the founder of the areopagus.

 The Acropolis was also known as the Cecropia in his honor.
 The Athenians are said to have called themselves Cecropidæ, during the reigns of the five following kings, in his honor.